 5) Pittsburgh Zoo & PPG Aquarium

-This venerable zoo has been around for over one hundred years.
-It is home to thousands of animals representing more than 400 species.
-The underwater polar bear and otter experiences are good fun.
-Kid’s Kingdom is where you will find a petting zoo and animals native to Pennsylvania.
-The PPG Aquarium presents sea creatures from every type of watery habitat.
+Pittsburgh Zoo & PPG Aquarium has been around for over one hundred years.
+It is home to thousands of animals representing more than 400 species, and even offers a petting zoo inside Kid’s Kingdom.
+The PPG Aquarium is home to sea creatures from every type of watery habitat

 6) Must Ride the Duquesne Incline

 Ride a 136 year old cable car straight up and down for a spectacular view of Pittsburgh’s three rivers and skyline.
+It still operates on its original wooden gears!
 Any kid who likes trains should love this.

 Where to Eat